Keke921/GNM-PT/README.md

 ```

 ## Acknowledgment
-We refer to the code architecture from [[VPT reproduce](https://github.com/DongSky/vpt_reproduce)].
+We refer to the code architecture from [VPT reproduce](https://github.com/DongSky/vpt_reproduce).
 Many thanks to the authors.